Few days ago, we received a direct message from one of our followers on Instagram:

 Canarian people can really appreciate food.
 Idea to work on a laptop and eat, at the same time, would never even cross their mind.

-At the Wolfhouse, every apartment has its own kitchen, dining table inside and table outside on the ocean view terrace, where you can enjoy your meals, before jumping back to the office.
+At the Wolfhouse in Los Gigantes, every apartment has its own kitchen, dining table inside and table outside on the ocean view terrace, where you can enjoy your meals, before jumping back to the office.
 Team breakfasts are hosted around the common pool area and grill parties at the palm garden

 Alternatively, you can ‘go for tapas’ (tapear in Spanish), trying a different tapa in each bar of Los Gigantes, or try Guachinche — a typical Canarian home offering food (often meat) and wine — popular especially on the island of Tenerife.
 Just don’t take your laptop, turn off email notifications, so you and your team can enjoy and appreciate the food like a Canarian.